This buttermilk brined roast chicken adapted from Samin Nosrat’s Salt, Fat, Acid, Heat is the best chicken I’ve ever made or eaten.

 Samin Nosrat shares how to brine a chicken and bake it to perfection in her book~Salt, Fat, Acid, Heat.
-She also makes the dish on her netflix series, which I highly recommend.
-I bought the kindle version, and I cannot rave about the content enoughl If you want to learn the elements of good cooking, this is a must-read.
+She also makes the dish on her Netflix series, which I highly recommend.
+I bought the kindle version, and I cannot rave about the content enough!
+If you want to learn the elements of good cooking, this is a must-read.

 Why brine a chicken in buttermilk?

 Southern grandmothers were marinating chicken in buttermilk way before some of us were walking.
-This is a and salt was how most Southern grands made chicken.
+Buttermilk and salt was how most Southern grands made chicken.
 This roasted version turns out just as perfect.
 An overnight or 24 hour soak of buttermilk and salt tenderizes the meat like nothing else can.
 Sugars from the buttermilk caramelize during roasting and help achieve the beautifully browned skin.